ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 In order to help each team member raise enough financial support to live in Japan, we have two levels of financial support to keep in mind when fundraising: **Minimum Support Level (MSL)** and **Recommended Support Level (RSL)**.

 The MSL is what we feel to be the minimum amount of monthly income to have in order to live in Japan.
 We will not start a new team member's visa process until they have reached this level.
-We believe raising at least this amount will allow our community to focus on God and the Japanese people, rather than being distracted by a lack of finances.
-And as our team members rent property individually from local landlords, we want to ensure that we are a blessing to the local Japanese that don't yet know Jesus, rather than being a burden.
+As our team members rent property individually from local landlords, we want to ensure that we are a blessing to the local Japanese that don't yet know Jesus, rather than being a burden.

 The RSL is what we feel to be a moderately comfortable amount of monthly income to have.
 This allows for more generosity as well as to be able to save for an emergency fund and pay into a pension.